 The dottybacks are small, elongate fish that typically inhabit dark ledges and caves.
 Since they typically flit in and out of hiding quickly, they can be rather difficult to see and certainly to photograph.
 There are several species within the family reported from the Marshalls, but several are seen only after fish poisons have been used to census a reef, which drives cryptic fish out of hiding.
-Of the other species known from the Marshalls, we have also seen Pseudochromis cyanotaenia, but do not have a photo.

 Other species in this family reported in Myers (1999) from the Marshall Islands include (links to fishbase):